 Experience and expertise: Susan is an experienced company director and audit and risk committee chair.
 Susan has expertise in technology and law in the financial services industry.
-Susan founded has expertise in technology and law in the financial services industry.
 Susan founded and was the Managing Director at FlexiPlan Australia, an investment administration platform sold to MLC.